Thursday, April 11, 2024

 Reviewing products and services online

 Who doesn't read consumer reviews on the Internet?
-I take them seriously when making purchase decisions and while drafting them after my own experiences.
+I take them seriously when making purchase decisions and while drafting them.

 Many of my reactions as a consumer come in oral rather than written form.
 For example, a couple of months ago I left a voice message for a service manager about outstanding service I received from one of his auto technicians.
-While traveling last month, I spoke directly with the chef of a restaurant to compliment his dish, after telling the manager about it.
+Last month, I spoke directly with the restaurant chef to compliment his dish, after telling his manager about it.

 In essence, the majority of my reactions as a consumer -- whether published online, or spoken, are positive.
 This past week was abnormal in that I published two reviews of healthcare professionals: one an Orthodontist (positive) and the other an Optometrist (negative).